vielhuber/dbhelper/README.md

 */
 ```

-this also works for wordpress (using wpdb and prepared statements under the hood)
+This also works for wordpress (using wpdb and prepared statements under the hood)
 ```
+<?php
 require __DIR__.'/vendor/autoload.php';
 use vielhuber\dbhelper\dbhelper;
 $db = new dbhelper();